 Note: All electives must be chosen in consultation with, and approved by, the student's academic advisor.
 See Core Curriculum for a listing of course options for humanities and social sciences electives.
 The 6-hour Core Curriculum requirement for international and cultural diversity may be met with courses used to satisfy other degree requirements.
-Please consult with your academic advisors.
+Please consult with your aca-

-- †-Indicates required courses in the Marine Engineering License Option major.
-These courses will be used to compute the major GPR. - \\ Indicates license courses leading to a USCG license endorsement or sea time credit accrual which require a minimum grade of C (70%) or better to earn the endorsement or accrual.
-Cadets will be required to repeat the course until they earn a grade of C (70%) or better.

-\\- Must be taken S/U.
+- -Indicates required courses in the Marine Engineering License Option major.
+These courses will be used to compute the major GPR. - Indicates license courses leading to a USCG license endorsement or sea time credit accrual which require a minimum grade of C (70%) or better to earn the endorsement or accrual.
+Cadets will be required to repeat the course until they earn a grade of C (70%) or better. - Must be taken S/U. - ‡-The American history requirement may also be fulfilled by utilizing other American history courses offered at TAMUG, including HIST 370, 442 or 444.
+Students should consult their academic advisor.